Willow Creek Community Church

 Section 208-209 at 9:00

-This July (2017) 7 of went back to Kasuba, Zambia for the fourth year in a row.
+In July, 2017 seven of went back to Kasuba, Zambia for the fourth year in a row.
 Our teams have been working on four initiatives:

 1. Setting up and training both paid and volunteer staff for a new healthcare clinic